mas-bandwidth/netcode/STANDARD.md

     [user data] (256 bytes) // user defined data specific to this protocol id
     <zero pad to 1024 bytes>

-This data is variable size but for simplicity it is written to a fixed size buffer of 1024 bytes.
+This data is variable size but for simplicity is written to a fixed size buffer of 1024 bytes.
 Unused bytes are zero padded.

 Encryption of the connect token private data is performed using libsodium AEAD primitive *crypto_aead_chacha20poly1305_encrypt* using the following binary data as the _associated data_: